kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Implement dialogue participants context
   - Have the ability to declare who all is in a conversation and at what point in the conversation they are present or absent
   - Imagine this kind of context allowing for visualizations like showing character busts all at once on the screen and emphasizing the current speaker.
+- Add portrait semi-random 1-2 blinks during idle
+  - Idle State = dialogue is finished type-writing
+  - Idle portrait Should work with or without blink frames
+- Implement a treasure chest object that queues up text and then awards an item.

 ## Refactoring
 - Create specMaxIndex variable for obj and use it.